Tagged:

 Lisa Dolliver, a professional ceramicist (and also a professional musician), has been teaching kids all things pottery for quite a few years here.
 She is an amazing inspiration and teacher.
 I always wish I could spend every minute she is in school… Read more ›

 All through this past winter kids at school spent time outdoors when they could (usually), playing basketball, taking walks, climbing on the rocks, or using the swings and the slide.
-After the pond froze and was safe to walk on, many of them were… Read more ›
+After the pond froze and was safe to walk on, many of them… Read more ›

 We live in a country which is governed on the principle of individual liberty, where people have been able to grow up in a way that fosters imagination and inventiveness.
-This idea of the sovereignty of the individual underlies the transformation… Read more ›
+This idea of the sovereignty of the individual underlies the… Read more ›

 One of our particularly lovely and fascinating bankers was visiting recently.
 It was not her first time, but being here makes most people, if they are even a little bit open to the environment, feel very good.
 She said, “I love to come here.
 It is a… Read more ›